armandvanhelsync/very-simple-contact-form/readme.txt

 == Changelog ==
 Version 2.8
 - form will now use theme styling for input fields and submit button.
-If not supported in your theme you can activate plugin styling in file vssf_style.
+If not supported in your theme you can activate plugin styling in file vscf_style.
 - added Estonian translation (thanks Villem Kuusk)

 Version 2.7